-What can I do to help prevent getting the coronavirus?
+What can I do to help not get the coronavirus?

-As of now, there are no vaccines for this coronavirus.
-But there are other things you can do to help prevent illness:
+As of now, there are no vaccines (shots) for this coronavirus.
+But there are things you can do to help keep from getting it:

 - Wash your hands often with soap and warm water.

 - Disinfect surfaces in your home and workplace.

-- Cover your face with a tissue when you sneeze or cough, then throw the tissue away.
+- Cover your face with a tissue when you sneeze or cough.
+Throw the tissue away immediately.

 - Avoid people who are sick.

 What do I do if I think I’m getting sick?

-If you think you are getting sick, call your primary care provider.
-He or she can help find out what condition you have and the best way to get better.
+If you think you are getting sick, call your primary care provider (PCP).
+He or she can help find out why you feel that way.
+Your PCP will know how to help you feel better.
 In case of an emergency, call 911.

-How do I know if I am at high risk?
+How do I know if I am at high risk for COVID-19?